HhmedHesham/gcp-cmd/terms in my tech joureny.md

 This is a best practice for any software release.

 Helm: is a package manager for Kubernetes.
-Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
+Helm helps you manage Kubernetes applications — Helm Charts: help you define, install, and upgrade even the most complex Kubernetes application.

 Kubernetes: is an open-source system for automating deployment, scaling, and management of containerized applications.